shaanu22/flugelitproject/README.md

 SETTING UP GITHUB ACTION
-Based on your Github Workflow file content, Github Actions may require your AWS credentials, including region, access key ID, and secret access key.
+Based on your GitHub Workflow file content, Github Actions may require your AWS credentials, including region, access key ID, and secret access key.
 The values you provide for these keys will be the same as your AWS credentials.

-Your Github Workflow file may contain actions for the following - validate, init, format, plan, apply, and so on.
+Your GitHub Workflow file may contain actions for the following - validate, init, format, plan, apply, and so on.
 It depends on the events and actions that you state in the file.